-For unconditional admission, the applicant who will enter Florida College as the graduate of an accredited high school must meet the following minimal academic requirements:
+For admission, the applicant who will enter Florida College as the graduate of an accredited high school must meet the following minimal academic requirements:

-For unconditional admission, the applicant who will enter Florida College must be at least 17 years old by the first day of class.
+For admission, the applicant who will enter Florida College must be at least 17 years old by the first day of class.

 If you do not meet the following academic requirements, please reach out to firstname.lastname@example.org for more information.